 People are imitative animals, as Thomas Jefferson noticed.
 It’s how we learn, as he also noticed.
 When boys and girls have poor models, mentors and mirrors, they’re going imitate degraded values and grow up confused.
 It’s not hard to see that today, what with chivalry and Christianity both on life support.

-Feminism, which has founded by envious man-hating lesbians, certainly hasn’t helped.
+Feminism, which has founded by man-hating females and then taken over by envious man-hating, hairy-legged lesbians, certainly hasn’t helped.
 Leftists think human nature doesn’t exist and people aren’t much more than Lockean blank slates.
 That is why feminists, even today, are trying to turn little boys into little girls, usually with Ritalin.

 If I had my way I’d close down the public schools.
 These days it’d be impossible to teach Edgar Rice Burroughs in them (he wasn’t taught when I was in school).
 And the Greek myths.
 And the Brothers Grimm.
 And Rudyard Kipling and H. Rider Haggard.
 As for comic books?
 God forbid.
 The deluded and self-righteous would wax wroth and froth at the mouth.